-We had been so excited to work on the school garden.
-The last time we came, you couldn’t peel my three boys away from digging and turning the soil.
-And this time was no different.
+My kids had been so excited to work on the school garden.
+You couldn’t peel them away from digging and turning the soil.
 Other than the occasional snack, they wanted to keep shoveling and pulling weeds.

 And then it happened: One of them didn’t want to leave.

 Whereas the other two were ready to go home, he wanted to stay and dig.
-So we did the typical moves: empathized, tried to make the transition light.
+So, my husband and I did the typical moves: we showed empathy and tried to make the transition light.
 We even gave him an incentive (“We’ll have lunch right when we get home”).

-He finally followed us when he realized we were heading to the van.
-But once we got there, he burst.
-I had an angry child on my hands.
+He finally followed us to the van, but once we got there, he burst into an epic meltdown.
+It was clear—I had an angry child on my hands.

-Kicking the chair, crying, trying to hit us.
-And it didn’t get better when we finally got home.
-My husband had to carry him all the way to the door.
+He was kicking the chair, crying, and trying to hit us.
+It didn’t get better when we finally got home and my husband had to carry him all the way to the door.
 I wish I could say we kept our cool, but this isn’t a success story.
-Rather it’s a learning moment.
+Rather, it’s a learning moment.

 Because this is what I learned, in hindsight:

 After the tears dried and I’m sorry’s said from both sides, I thought about what happened.
-How do I still let his temper affect me?
+Why did I still let his temper affect me?
 Why wasn’t I calm this time?
-What can I tell myself to better handle this situation?
+What could I have told myself to better handle this situation?

-And one phrase kept repeating itself, He needs you.
+And one phrase kept repeating itself, He needed you.

 When your angry child needs you

-So here’s my best advice to you—which is more advice for me—when you’re dealing with your angry child.
-Don’t think of your child’s anger as a personal attack on you.
-Or yet another hassle you have to go through (“Great, this just ruined our morning”).
-Or even that your child is testing your limits.
+So, here’s my best advice to you—which is more advice for me—when you’re dealing with an angry child.
+Don’t think of his anger as a personal attack on you or yet another hassle to go through (“Great, this just ruined our morning”).
+Or even that he’s testing your limits.

 Instead, remind yourself that he needs you at this moment.
-All the crying, the not being able to manage anger, this is something he needs to work on… with your help.
+All the crying, the inability to manage his anger, this is something he needs to work on—with your help.